Peter-32/cleandesktop/README.md

 Moves documents on the `Desktop` directory into a folder called `Temp` hourly.

+Using virtualenv is optional - I include instructions below.

 ### Prerequisites

-- A terminal
+- A Mac or Linux terminal
-- crontab
-- Python installed
+- Python
-- virtualenv installed on Python
+- Python module virtualenv

 ### Installing